 Welcome to Idaho

-When is the best time to stay in a vacation rental in Idaho?
+The best time to stay in a vacation rental in Idaho

 Idaho’s distinct seasons each have their own draws, with winter and summer ranking as the most popular for their wide range of outdoor activities.
 For winter action, head to the highest elevations, where heavy snow keeps ski towns hopping all season.
 As the snow melts in the mountains, spring wildflowers blossom; by May, rushing rivers kick off the rafting season in a place sometimes referred to as the capital of American whitewater.
 With generally sunny and balmy weather, summer is prime time at natural parks and on hiking trails.
 Warm weather lingers through September and October, when the changing of the leaves show the state in full color.